-Min imum Re equirements Advanced Requirements Requirement is met: yes (🖋 ) or no (X ) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations opted for a revised valuation approach through a private company, after the initial valuation results by a government agency were seen as too low.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (XX) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations Plans provide for livelihoods and living standards impacted by the project to be improved \checkmark The compensation and livelihood restoration measures for people affected by land acquisition are generally accepted as generous.
+PEC opted for a revised valuation approach through a private company, after the initial valuation results by a government agency were seen as too low.
 The construction activities are also injecting significant additional income into the project area, with its high unemployment rates.
 For example, the security company RedLine that has been contracted by PEC, is currently employing 28 mostly local people.
-PEC has worked with several local contractors over the years, gradually raising their performance improved with the aim of self- sufficiency in the long-term demonstrate given the gaps in baseline studies and monitoring mechanisms.
+PEC has worked with several local contractors over the years, gradually raising their performance Plans provide for livelihoods and living standards that are impacted by the project to be improved with the aim of self- sufficiency in the long-term √ The overall benefits of the project will likely outweigh the partially negative impacts, for almost all households, although this will be difficult to demonstrate given the gaps in baseline studies and monitoring mechanisms.
 The livelihood restoration programme aims to provide business and technical skills with a long-term livelihood perspective.
-Plans provide for economic displacement to be fairly compensated, preferably through provision of comparable goods, property or services $\checkmark$ Compensation under the RAP is in kind where feasible but in most cases, in cash.
+Plans provide for economic displacement to be fairly compensated, preferably through provision of comparable goods, property or services \checkmark Compensation under the RAP is in kind where feasible but in most cases, in cash.
 While the main economic displacement impacts will be fairly and in fact, generously compensated, and a number of grievances related to economic displacement have already been resolved, there are no plans for compensation for some types of disruptions (e.g. some loss of productivity or income by traffic disruptions; restrictions on use of land under transmission lines).
-This is not considered a significant gap because the disruptions are 1) limited (if an adequate Traffic Management Plan is adopted) and 2) are generally accepted by local communities; few The project contributes to addressing issues for project- affected communities beyond impacts caused by the project itself $\checkmark$ The CDP will provide three small-scale community investments for the most directly affected villages.
+This is not considered a significant gap because The project contributes to addressing issues for project- affected communities beyond impacts caused by the project itself √ The CDP will provide three small-scale community investments for the most directly affected villages.